Bominkkwon/reddit-sentiment-and-stock-volatility/README.md

       ![](img/subreddit_hot.png)
         (Submission ID is an assigned "ID" for a specific post on Reddit)

-      In order to extract the comments from a subreddit post, you'll need to **create a submission objec**t and in this script-- we are looking for specific posts: the **top 30 "hot" popular posts in r/WallStreetBets, that was written by a Reddit user, and also mentions $AMC.** Subreddits can be filtered in many different ways; you can also choose to display your desired number of posts by changing ```(limit=30)``` that are ["new", "hot", "top", etc.](https://praw.readthedocs.io/en/latest/code_overview/models/subreddit.html)
+      In order to extract the comments from a subreddit post, you'll need to **create a submission object** and in this script-- we are looking for specific posts: the **top 30 "hot" popular posts in r/WallStreetBets, that was written by a Reddit user, and also mentions $AMC.** Subreddits can be filtered in many different ways; you can also choose to display your desired number of posts by changing ```(limit=30)``` that are ["new", "hot", "top", etc.](https://praw.readthedocs.io/en/latest/code_overview/models/subreddit.html)

       ## Define a submission object with submission ID
       ![](img/post1.png)